TimelordUK/jspurefix/README.md

 ## Native Typescript FIX Engine

-This fix engine provides a fast easy API to parse or send FIX based messages.
+This fix engine provides a fast easy API to parse or send finacial protocol FIX messages.
 It is implemented entirely in typescript.
 Messages of any complexity can be handled providing they are backed by a suitable data dictionary.
 All structures within a message will be resolved for easy access - groups of components containing groups etc.

 ### extensive documentation coming soon.